 The data on the use of intrusive and restrictive techniques must be evaluated by the CMHSPs and be available for MDHHS review.
 Physical management and/or involvement of law enforcement, permitted for intervention in emergencies only, are considered critical incidents that must be managed and reported according to Attachment C6.8.3.1 of the MDHHS/CMHSP Contract.
 The Behavior Treatment Review Committee reviews and tracks restrictive techniques in plans.
-A QI staff member participates on the BTC and assists with data tracking.
+The QI Team has taken a lead role in the facilitation and organization of the Behavior Treatment Committee (BTC).
+In addition to state reporting requirements for Behavior Plans, CMHA-CEI reviews behavioral incidents of all consumers and monitors progress at BTC.